-Starting in 2021, Pace will begin external outreach efforts to foster discussions with partner agencies, counties, municipalities, civic organizations, advocacy groups, and the general public.
+For the rest of 2021 and moving into 2022, Pace will continue conducting external outreach efforts to foster discussions with partner agencies, counties, municipalities, civic organizations, advocacy groups, and the general public.
 The Pace website features an email address for submitting written comments and staff will evaluate and adjust the plan as needed.
 Furthermore, additional content will be developed and published to help further communicate initiatives and plan priorities.